Proto-Anatolian language: Consonants

-One of the more characteristic phonological features common to all Anatolian languages is the lenition of the Proto-Indo-European voiceless consonants (including the sibilant *s and the laryngeal *ḫ) between unstressed syllables and following long vowels.
-The two can be considered together as a lenition rule between unstressed morae, if long vowels are analyzed as a sequence of two vowels.
+One of the more characteristic phonological features common to all Anatolian languages is the gemination of the Proto-Indo-European voiceless consonants (including the sibilant *s and the laryngeal *ḫ) between unstressed syllables and following long vowels.
+The two can be considered together as a gemination rule between unstressed morae, if long vowels are analyzed as a sequence of two vowels.
 All initial voiced stops in Anatolian eventually merge with the plain voiceless stops; Luwian, however, shows different treatment of voiced velar stops *G- and unvoiced velar stops *K- (initial *G being palatalized to */j/ and then lost before /i/, unlike *K), showing that this was a late areal development, not a Proto-Anatolian one.

-Proto-Anatolian is the only daughter language of Proto-Indo-European to directly retain the laryngeal consonants.
+Proto-Anatolian is the only daughter language of Proto-Indo-European to directly inherit the laryngeal consonants.
 In transcriptions of Anatolian languages written in cuneiform, the letter ‹ḫ› represents a sound (Proto-Anatolian *H) going back to the laryngeal *h₂ and probably but less certainly also *h₃.
+It is not known what the placement of the Anatolian laryngeal was, one theory is it was pronounced as a pharyngeal fricative /ħ/, but it could have also been velar /x/, uvular /χ/, or glottal /h/ based on PA's descendents.
 The sequences *h₂w and *h₃w yield a labialized laryngeal *ḫʷ.
+In 2018, Alwin Kloekhorst proposed the phonetic values /[q]/ and /[qː]/ based on Lycian and Carian evidences (with the labialised forms /[qʷ]/ and /[qːʷ]/ for *ḫʷ.)

 In addition to the laryngeals, Common Anatolian was long also thought to be the only daughter to preserve the three-part velar consonant distinction from Proto-Indo-European.
 The best evidence for this was thought to come from its daughter language Luwian.
 However, Melchert disputes this and categorizes Anatolian as a centum branch.

-The voiced aspirated stops lost their aspiration over time and merged with the plain voiced stops.
 The liquids and nasals are inherited intact from Proto-Indo-European, and so is the glide *w.
 No native Proto-Anatolian words begin with *r-.
 One possible explanation is that it was true in Proto-Indo-European as well.
 Another is that it is a feature of languages from the area in which the daughter languages of Proto-Anatolian were spoken.